anAcc22/notebook/notebook.typ

 #sourcefile(MATCHING_COLOR, "matching/hopcroft_karp.cpp", showrange: (3, INFI))

+=== Minimum Vertex Cover

+Assuming you have obtained the matching above, you can retrieve the _minimum vertex cover_ (the smallest set of vertices that includes at least one endpoint of every edge of the graph) by constructing a new _directed_ graph.
+Edges that belong to the matching will go from right to left, whereas all other edges will go from left to right.
+Perform a depth first search starting at all left vertices that are not incident to any edges in the matching.

+The minimum vertex cover includes all visited right vertices of the matching, as well as all unvisited left vertices of the matching.

+Note that some problems also have situations where there are isolated nodes (degree zero) that have to be taken.

+#sourcefile(MATCHING_COLOR, "matching/min_vertex_cover.cpp", showrange: (3, INFI))

 == Perfect Matching

 A perfect matching is one where every vertex is included in exactly one edge of the